-Woodline Partners LP lessened its stake in shares of Yum China (NYSE:YUMC - Free Report) by 57.8% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 102,563 shares of the company's stock after selling 140,617 shares during the period.
-Woodline Partners LP's holdings in Yum China were worth $5,339,000 at the end of the most recent reporting period.
+Woodline Partners LP reduced its stake in shares of Yum China (NYSE:YUMC - Free Report) by 57.8% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 102,563 shares of the company's stock after selling 140,617 shares during the quarter.
+Woodline Partners LP's holdings in Yum China were worth $5,339,000 at the end of the most recent quarter.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 23rd.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 23rd.
 Investors of record on Tuesday, September 2nd will be issued a dividend of $0.24 per share.
-The ex-dividend date of this dividend is Tuesday, September 2nd.
-This represents a $0.96 annualized dividend and a dividend yield of 2.2%.
-Yum China's dividend payout ratio (DPR) is 39.67%.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 2.2%.
+The ex-dividend date is Tuesday, September 2nd.
+Yum China's dividend payout ratio (DPR) is presently 39.67%.

 (